Gettin' Jiggy With It -

 Without the experience of failure, you would’ve never told your brain to start working on an alternate solution to your problem.

-While the ego may have a role to play in the success formula, there is a thin line between healthy ego (confident) and unhealthy ego (cocky).
+While the ego may have a role to play in the success formula, there is a thin line between a healthy ego (confidence) and an unhealthy ego (cocky).
 Rest assured that if you cross that line, failure will put that ego right back in its place.

 Too much ego isn’t sexy.